Project

 The only real way to solve the problem is on the encoder side.
 If MP3 encoders would just set the length field in the ID3 tag correctly, then the length could be displayed both quickly and accurately.
 But MP3 encoders in the wild are a real mess; most don't set the length field at all, and others have been known to set it to a completely wrong value such as zero (we have a sanity check in Audacious now to detect that).

-#4 Updated by Not My Real Name almost 8 years ago
+#4 Updated by Not My Real Name over 8 years ago

 I see, interesting that the length tag wouldn't always be set correctly, even if it's one of the most important tags.
 Well, thank you for answering, anyways !

-#5 Updated by Philipp Philipp about 3 years ago
+#5 Updated by Philipp Philipp over 3 years ago

 I think it's important to distinguish between the displayed track length (of any track in the plyalist) and the length of the track currently being played.
 The latter isn't just displayed, but it also affects the scrubber: If the true track is longer, it's impossible to seek to certain positions.
 If the true track is shorter, seeking past the true end will suddenly abort the playback.